-We recommend that you bring $\in$ 400 in cash and a debit/credit card with you to Nepal.
+We recommend that you bring €500 in cash and a debit/credit card with you to Nepal.
 There are ATMs throughout Kathmandu where you can withdraw cash using your card.
 If you intend on using your card on the trek, we recommend notifying your bank that you will be abroad and possibly using your card.
 On the trek, it is best to have some Rupees as it is difficult to get change for foreign currency when buying small items.
 It is possible to convert US Dollars to Nepalese Rupees in or near our Kathmandu hotel.
-Our recommended tip for Mera Peak is $\in$ 200, please give your tip to the Earth's Edge Expedition Leader and they will distribute the tip among all of our Earth's Edge team in Nepal.
+Our recommended tip for Mera Peak is €300, please give your tip to the Earth's Edge Expedition Leader and they will distribute the tip among all of our Earth's Edge team in Nepal.
 The recommended spending amount above includes the tip for the Earth's Edge Team.

-In the unlikely event that flights to or from Lukla are cancelled due to inclement weather, additional spending money may be required.
+In the event that your group's flights to or from Lukla are cancelled due to inclement weather, additional spending money will be required.
 The domestic airline will aim to get us on the next available flight when weather conditions are favourable, either later the same day or on one of the following days.
-We visit this region when the weather is most favourable but please be aware there can be bad weather during the trekking season from time to time.
-In some cases, the weather may be too bad for planes to fly but helicopters can operate, as they can fly in less favourable conditions.
-Should it be required, the cost of helicopter hire must be covered by you as changes due to weather are outside the control of Earth's Edge and as per our booking conditions, we don't cover costs associated with changes outside our control (Force Majeure).
-The cost of helicopter hire is not fixed but should cost in the region of \$80 - \$300 per person per flight.
+While we visit this region when the weather is most favourable, it's essential to note that adverse weather conditions can occur during the trekking season.
+In some cases, the weather may be too poor for planes to fly but helicopters can operate, as they can fly in less favourable conditions.
+Should the need arise, the cost of helicopter hire must be covered by you as changes due to weather are outside the control of Earth's Edge and as per our booking conditions, we don't cover costs associated with changes outside our control (Force Majeure).
+The estimated cost of helicopter hire is in the range of $\in 300 - \in 600$ per person per flight, but this is subject to variation.
+Please ensure you have access to sufficient additional finances for potential weather-related disruptions during your trek.